ivanvolov/hedgehog/README.md

 # Testing

+Sometimes tests are not running correctly from the first try, so run it twice.
+It is happening due to hardhat internal issues, and I don't have time to fix it.

 If you'd like to run tests on the local environment, you might want to run the following command:

 ```